Chill in car sales spreads to northern Europe

 "People are keeping their cars going longer, spending money on repair work rather than buying new vehicles."

-Mass-market manufacturers lost an estimated $7 billion (4 billion pounds) in Europe in 2012, Fiat FIA.MI Chief Executive Sergio Marchionne said at the Geneva car show this month.
+Mass-market manufacturers lost an estimated $7 billion in Europe in 2012, Fiat Chief Executive Sergio Marchionne said at the Geneva car show this month.

 Some carmakers are cutting back European production capacity to stem the losses.
 Ford for example is closing three plants, including its Genk factory in Belgium.